MS Noordam itinerary map for June 7, 2026

 June 7, 2026

-The June 7, 2026 cruise on the MS Noordam departs from Seattle, Washington.
-On this 28 Night Legendary Alaska Arctic Circle Solstice (Seattle Roundtrip) sailing, the ship will visit a total of 24 cruise port destinations, including its departure port.
-The MS Noordam sets sail on Sunday, Jun 7th and returns on Sunday, Jul 5th.
+The MS Noordam June 7, 2026 cruise departs from Cruise Puget Sound.
+On this 28 Night Legendary Alaska Arctic Circle Solstice (Seattle Roundtrip) sailing, the MS Noordam will visit a total of 24 cruise port destinations, including its departure port.
+The ship sets sail on Sunday, Jun 7th and returns on Sunday, Jul 5th, 2026.

 Cruise Length